Lightprotocol/light-protocol/cli/README.md

 ## Usage

-**1. Navigate to the CLI directory and start the light test validator**
+**1. Navigate to the CLI directory and start the Light test validator**

 ```bash
 cd cli && light test-validator
 ```

-This starts a Solana test-validator with the light system programs and accounts, a prover server, and an indexer as background processes against a clean ledger.
+This starts a Solana test-validator with the Light system programs and accounts, a prover server, and an indexer as background processes against a clean ledger.

 ```bash